x14ngch3n/x14ngch3n.github.io/_tabs/about.md

 I host my resume on [Reactive Resume](https://rxresu.me/cascades/resume-en), which supports continuous update & publish.

+## Blog

+I write blogs about scientific research and computer security skills, which is hosted on [GitHub Pages](https://github.com/cascades-sjtu/cascades-sjtu.github.io).

 ## Want more info

 Just solve a simple RSA[^1] problem and you will get my qq number!